For men of science who want better chemistry.

 Within weeks, this work had freed me from so much anxiety that people hardly recognized me.
 I felt like the best version of myself, capable of living my values like never before.

-To test my mettle and not just turn around to evangelize “this anti-therapy is the best thing since sliced bread” (even though it totally is), I instead purposefully took on far more challenging work and relationships that would challenge and build my newfound confidence in who I truly am.
+To test my mettle and not just turn around to evangelize “this anti-therapy is the best thing since sliced bread” (even though it totally is), I instead purposefully took on far more challenging work and relationships: with confidence in who I truly am, I became free.

 If you, like me,